Skip to main content

 This dialogue foreshadows Ellen opening the window of the Hardings household for Count Orlok, and giving him entrance/invitation into the house, dooming everyone inside, as a consequence.

-Count Orlok killing the two Harding daughters can find reference in the "Dracula" novel if we take into consideration one interpretation of the "three sisters" (which pop culture and most cinematic adaptations think of as "Dracula's brides", even though they are never refered as such in the book).
-Many literary critics, like Leonard Wolf in “The Annotated Dracula” (1975), for instance, interpret the "fair girl" of the three sisters (which seems to be the "leader") as Count Dracula's wife, and the other two as their daughters, due to their physical resemblance to the Count ("dark, and had high aquiline noses, like the Count, and great dark, piercing eyes, that seemed to be almost red when contrasted with the pale yellow moon").
-Robert Eggers has mentioned Wolf's book on his essay to "The Hollywood Reporter": "I had Leonard Wolf’s The Annotated Dracula, which my grandfather had picked up for me at a used bookstore.
+Count Orlok killing the two Harding daughters can find reference in the "Dracula" novel if we take into consideration one interpretation of the "weird sisters" (which pop culture and most cinematic adaptations think of as "Dracula's brides", as his wives, even though these characters are never explicitly described as such in the book).
+Leonard Wolf in “The Annotated Dracula” (1975), essays the hyphotesis the "fair girl" of the "weird sisters" (which seems to be the "leader" of the three) might be Count Dracula's wife, and the other two their daughters, due to their physical resemblance to the Count ("dark, and had high aquiline noses, like the Count, and great dark, piercing eyes, that seemed to be almost red when contrasted with the pale yellow moon").
+Robert Eggers mentioned Wolf's book on his essay to "The Hollywood Reporter": "I had Leonard Wolf’s The Annotated Dracula, which my grandfather had picked up for me at a used bookstore.
 I devoured it."

 Bill Skarsgård revealed in an interview to "The Hollywood Reporter": "the Count had a family and was once married", as Robert Eggers wrote a few-pages novella on his backstory.
-In the original "Nosferatu", the Count's victims didn't turn into vampires, they just died.
-And while Werner Herzog followed a different route on his adaptation, Robert Eggers chose to adapt the 1922 interpretation.
-The Hardings often mirror Ellen and Count Orlok (as we'll see), and Friedrich Harding is one of his narrative foils, and, while we don't know for sure what happened to his family, Count Orlok having two daughters (like the Hardings) and killing them when he rose from his grave a strigoi (instead of infecting them with vampirism like Count Dracula in the novel) is entirely possible.
+As in the previous adaptations of "Nosferatu", the Count's victims don't turn into vampires, but rather die of the plague (with Hutter/Jonathan as the exception).
+With Friedrich Harding as one of his character mirror foils, the Count having two daughters and killing them when he rose from his grave a strigoi (instead of infecting them with vampirism like his book counterpart) is entirely possible, especially since Robert Eggers followed the "weird sisters" attack on Jonathan Harker very closely on his version, and the only way for the "other two" being present at the scene is if Count Orlok already has their souls alongside his own.

 After the Hardings bid them goodnight, Ellen promises Thomas she has put her "fancies" behind her because they have each other.
 She ravishes him with kisses, as her nails dig into his neck and hurt him, paralleling Count Orlok feeding on him, later: